 The Copyright Act 1968 includes a number of notice and labelling requirements when copying and communicating copyright material.
 These requirements are outlined below.

-A prescribed notice must be displayed on or near any print based copying equipment such as photocopiers, scanners and computers.
+A prescribed notice must be displayed on or near any print based copying equipment such as photocopiers and scanners.

-A separate prescribed notice must be displayed on or near all equipment able to make audio-visual reproductions such as DVD or hard disc recorders and computers.
+A combined text and audio-visual warning notice must be displayed on or near all equipment able to make print and audio-visual reproductions such as computers.

-The notices above must be A4 in size (297mm by 210mm) and the wording of the notice must not be changed.
+The notices above must be at least A4 in size (297mm by 210mm) and the wording of the notice must not be changed.

 Note that it is not necessary to have these notices "attached" to each piece of equipment.
 However, the notices must be clearly visible to a person using the equipment.

 The are some labelling and notice requirements when copying and communicating copyright material under the University's statutory and music licences.
 Note however that you should not use the labels or notices below when copying copyright material outside these licences.

-There is a prescribed warning notice which must appear on, or immediately before electronic reproductions of text and images communicated to students under the University's Part VB statutory license.
+There is a prescribed warning notice which must appear on, or immediately before electronic reproductions of text and images communicated to students under the University's education statutory license.
 There is no prescribed size for the notice but the wording must be legible.
 The wording of this notice cannot be changed.